Turn today's moment into ready-to-use English. Saved phrases come back through practice and reminders.

 gotta go = casual "have to go."
 Natural for kids.

-Not AI-generated sentences.
-Every expression extracted from real native videos and reviewed by bilingual specialists.
+Expressions from real native videos, reviewed by specialists.

 3,000+